Sev (band): Rise

 Their rising success garnered the attention of several national record labels, and the band originally signed with the Interscope/Universal joint venture Farmclub in 2000 with record industry moguls Jimmy Iovine and Doug Morris.
 On the show, Sev performed the songs "Stand Straight" and "Same Old Song".
 "Stand Straight" became Sev's first national single on Farmclub compilations, but not as an official single from the band.
 Sev immediately went into the studio in 2000 to capitalize on their sudden success.
 However, the label closed its doors in 2001 and the band subsequently signed with Geffen and released their debut album, All These Dreams, in 2002.
 Geffen, not having an interest in the band, took two years to release All These Dreams.
 Once the album finally came out in 2002, Geffen announced it had no other plans for the band and stopped all communication.
 Despite that, the success of their first single, "Same Old Song", caught the attention of Pepsi and the band filmed a commercial for the launch of Pepsi Blue.
 "Same Old Song" would eventually chart, peaking at No. 25 on the Billboard Hot Singles Sales chart.
 A few songs from All These Dreams appeared on the extreme stunt DVD series by Adrenaline Crew.

-Soon after, the band's original drummer was replaced in 2003 by Matt Hughes.
-The original bassist was replaced by Chris Mullen, then Tim Pryor, and then Matt Waller.
-Throughout all of the ups and downs, one thing has remained consistent: the band's intense drive to deliver high-energy shows to their fans.
+Soon after, the band's original bassist was replaced in 2003 by Chris Mullen, and then Tim Pryor.
+Later, drummer Matt Hughes was brought in, having been in another band with Tim.

 Final years

-A follow-up album was in the works but never came to be.
+Further recordings were made but no new album was released.
 Some of the songs from this era can be downloaded for free at the band's website.
 The band experienced several lineup changes and then eventually became inactive in 2006.

-Reunion

-Their former manager and event producer, Eddie Fam of IMPACT Collective, has brought together four of the five original band members for a reunion concert as a way to raise funds for at-risk youth in DC, Virginia, Haiti, and Africa.
-April 27th, 2019 will be the band's first show together in 12 years and this performance will help provide medical access, education, food provision, and music programs through Meant 2 Live Foundation.